Volume, Diffusion, and Draw Resistance: Evaluating Small and Large Bong Performance - Invincibowl

 Yes.
 Research demonstrates that users adjust puffing intensity based on device characteristics can effect exposure.

-Is larger always better?
+Is a larger bong always better?

 Conclusion